 2. Invest in stakeholder communications and tight messaging

-4. Find people with research abilities
+4. Find people with research abilities or analytic abilities

 6. Build an “action-on all-risks intelligence cycle”